 Henok is a quiet young man, and a good role model for his brothers.
 He loves playing soccer, and has made it onto the WWO Dream Team.
-He enjoys learning about civics, and one day hopes to be a judge.
+He has recently graduated from high school, and is attending vocational training.

 Belaynesh is a warm, kind young woman who loves school, gymnastics, and reading.
 She is a loving sister and a good friend.
 Belaynesh does well in school and is a calming presence to others.
 She is always willing to work alongside her mother and help with household chores and cooking.
 When visitors arrive at her house, she often prepares a traditional coffee ceremony for them.

 Tsion is Mama Selam’s biological daughter.
 When they joined the Selamta community, she was thrilled to have so many brothers and sisters after being an only child.
 She is sweet, polite, caring, and calm.
 Tsion is a bright student and has recently attended STEM classes, that give her additional educational opportunities.